Skip to main content

 How to remove wax from carpets

-• 1) Harden the wax.
-Unlike many other stains, dry wax can actually be easier to remove than fresh, melted You can speed up the process of drying out and hardening the wax by using ice.
-Just rub an ice pack or ice cube over the stain until it becomes firm, (but not wet!).
+1. Harden the wax.
+Wanting to know how to get dried candle wax out of your carpet?
+Well, unlike many other stains, dry wax can actually be easier to remove than fresh, wet wax.
+Ice can help you remove wax from carpets by hardening the stain.
+Just rub an ice pack over the stain until the stain is firm (but not wet).

 Tip

-Wax spillages can happen anywhere in the house, so keep a roll of Plenty Original in accident-prone rooms.
+Wax spillages can happen anywhere in the house, so keep a roll of Plenty Max in accident-prone rooms.

 How to get candle wax off the sofa